-FAQs from users: 'For embryo adoption, where do embryos come from?', 'With an embryo donation, can I have problems of incompatibility or rejection of these embryos?', 'Are the physical characteristics of both couples taken into account when the matching for embryo adoption is done?', 'Is embryo adoption a valid choice for pro-life Catholics?', 'Does embryo adoption qualify for tax credit?', 'Are there embryo donation databases to assist in matching donated embryos to patients?', 'Donor embryo vs. donor egg, what is better?', 'Should surplus IVF embryos be donated to stem cell research?' and 'Are there options for an open embryo donation?'.
+FAQs from users: 'For embryo adoption, where do embryos come from?', 'With an embryo donation, can I have problems of incompatibility or rejection of these embryos?', 'Is body mass index a requirement for embryo adoption treatment?', 'Are there any risks of incompatibility or rejection when using donated embryos?', '¿Is embryo donation anonymous or open?', '¿Is it possible to do embryo adoption in a natural cycle?', 'How much does embryo adoption cost?', 'What is the success rate of embryo adoption?', 'Are the physical characteristics of both couples taken into account when the matching for embryo adoption is done?', 'Is it possible to adopt embryos in natural cycle?', 'What are the advantages of embryo adoption?', 'Is embryo adoption a valid choice for pro-life Catholics?', 'What is the fate of leftover embryos after IVF treatment?', 'When is embryo adoption recommended?', 'Does embryo adoption qualify for tax credit?', 'Are there embryo donation databases to assist in matching donated embryos to patients?', 'What is embryo donation and adoption?', 'Donor embryo vs. donor egg, what is better?', 'Should surplus IVF embryos be donated to stem cell research?' and 'Are there options for an open embryo donation?'.